 Surveyors are asked to take photos of each plot location.
 This can be done easily using the tablet camera accessible via the plot recording application.
 Two or three photos will usually suffice - please don't overdo it.
 These photos will primarily be used to help surveyors find the same plot locations in the next survey.
 However, the photos have also proved useful for illustrating vegetation change over time.
 Since the principal aim of the photos is to aid finding the plot, the most useful photos depict the plot in relation to a nearby feature that is unlikely to move in four years and is unique and obvious, for example, a prominent rock, tree or fence post.
-It is essential that all plot photos feature information on plot number and type, this should be automatically stamped on the photo if taken using the Survey123 app.
-(As an alternative, surveyors are supplied with a set of letters and numbers on waterproof paper which can be attached to the back of a weatherwriter to indicate the number and type of plot featured in the photo as well as the square number.
-From the evidence of previous surveys, the most useful plot photos show the surveyor holding the weather writer vertically behind or to the side of a plot (at plot location marker) NOT facing the sun (which can cause glare and make it impossible to decipher the plot type and number) or including too much sky).
+Information on plot number and type is automatically stamped on the photo if taken using the Survey123 app.